-Bold Sichuan flavors in Hell's Kitchen w/ tingly tofu pudding & tender rabbit.
-Great for groups, pre-theater, or takeout.
+Bold Sichuan flavors in Hell's Kitchen, w/ tingly tofu pudding & tender rabbit.
+Worth the Times Sq. trek!

 Molly Fitzpatrick reviews Sky Pavilion, a Hell's Kitchen Sichuan restaurant that offers bold flavors like tingly tofu pudding and tender stir-fried rabbit, making it a worthwhile destination even in Times Square.

-Customers generally have a positive sentiment towards the restaurant, praising its authentic and spicy Sichuan cuisine, with particular highlights like the Kung Pao chicken and unique dry chili chicken.
+Customers generally have a positive sentiment towards Sky Pavilion, appreciating its authentic and often spicy Sichuan cuisine, with specific praise for dishes like Kung Pao and dry chili chicken.
+Some found certain dishes a bit pricey for the portion, but overall, the food quality is highly regarded.

 Important Note